 Originally regarded as the god of vegetation, Quetzalcoatl began to be seen as the one to invent books and calendars.
 He was regarded as the patron of priests and the God of Wind.
 Often, he was also regarded as representative of death and rebirth.

-Gucup Cakix, Itzam-Ye and Tecumbalam are some of the other major bird gods in the Mayan mythology.
+Gucup Cakix, Itzam-Ye and Tecumbalam are some of the other major bird gods in Mayan mythology.
 Itzamná was regarded as the main bird deity.
-According to a few ancient Mayan artifacts, Itzam Yej is the name of Itzamná.
+According to a few ancient Mayan artefacts, Itzam Yej is the name of Itzamná.
 Itzamná is often supposed as a combination of the Principal Bird Deity and Pauahtun.

 Birds in Greek Mythology / Owl God